 Livestock and greenhouse gases

 Globally, the main source of greenhouse gas emissions comes from the burning of fossil fuels, such as oil.
-But in New Zealand the main source comes from farmed animals.
+But in the Waikato region the main source comes from agriculture (consistent with the findings for New Zealand).

 The main greenhouse gases are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and chlorofluorocarbons (CFCs).